sehsanm/sbunlpcourse/README.md

 #Tasks
 For each of the below tasks there is an input and output format that needs to be defined.
 It is preferred that the formats to be unified to make more use of data in different tasks.

-## Tokenization & Segmentation
-### Input File
+# Input File
 In this task the input will be a plain text file (.txt) It will be UTF-8 encoded and can be very large (up to giga bytes).
-Normalization is out of scope for this competition as it is really hard to define a measure for it.
-What we can say here is that

-### Output File
+# Output File
+## Normalization
+Normalization is the basic step of this competition.
+We are not going to score your normalizations, but if you don't properly normalize the processed text then, you might lose some score as our scoring algorithm relies on word match.
+So here are some of the know normalizations that you must perform:
+* All Arabic characters must be converted to corresponding Persian one (ک ی ه أ ...)
+* The only acceptable Zero-width space (نیم فاصله) is U+200C
+* ...
+*

+## File Format
-With each input file the tools must produce a file with same name but a different  extension (.out) The (.out) file is a tab delimited format.
+With each input file the tools must produce a file with same name but a different  extension (.out) The (.out) file is a tab(\t) delimited format.
 Each line of the file starts with the token that is identified.
-The next entries will be used for other tasks (e.g. Stemming) For this task we only care about the first entry of each line.
+The next entries will be used for other tasks are  (Token, Lemma, Stem, Morphology )
 An empty line means end of a sentence.
 The whitespaces between the tokens should be ignored. (you must include them if they are in middle of the detected tokens).
 Following characters are considered white spaces:
 * \r
 * \n
 * \t
 * Normal Space
-* No-width Space

 All other characters are considered to be tokens if not part of another token.
 For example for following sentence:

 > My new Ipad worth 300$ and I bought it by 10% off.
 But I don't like it.

 Should be converted to:
 ```
-My
+My  MY  MY ...
 new
 Ipad
 worth